the-winter/codingjs/readme.md

-CodingBatJS
+# CodingJS

-A static website to do codingbat problems in javascript.
+A static website to do CodingBat problems in JavaScript.